 Garret Murphy is also founder of Napa’s Kitchen Collective, a private social club focused on unique culinary experiences and social events (with members having access to a state of the art kitchen and the culinary team).
 Located in the building that used to house Cuvee Restaurant next to the River Terrace Inn (just north of the Wine Train Depot and the Oxbow Public Market).

-There are three levels of membership granting various access to certain parts of the property, access to the culinary team and select events (membership is expected to be capped at 200 members).
-Several Napa wineries who don’t have their own tasting rooms are members and selectively hold their tastings here.
+Three levels of membership grant various access to certain parts of the property, access to the culinary team and select events (membership is expected to be capped at 200 members).
+Several Napa wineries who don’t have their own tasting rooms are members and selectively hold their tastings here and winery members often hold special lunches or dinners on site.
+Also a gathering place for select Napa vintners as the space is conducive for either business transactions or for pleasure.